qfpl/fp-in-ruby/slides/what-is-fp.md

 - `add` is impure because it references an instance variable and prints
 - `add` isn't referentially transparent because its return value may change without inputs changing
    + instance variable could change
+- `add` has side effects - output not printed if replace call
 </div>

 ##